entenschule/zoo2/proj/scripts/prop/README.md

 ## delete

-`python -m proj.scripts.prop.create animals.cat tail`
+`python -m proj.scripts.prop delete animals.cat tail`

 The example command shown above is to be run in the root folder (_zoo2_),<br>
 and will do the following: